Smart PV and OLED Multiplexor Test Board with JV Sweep Software

 Order Code: E541-S101Manual

-This measurement system is designed to enable OLED and PV testing and characterisation via intuitive Easy JV Sweep software, please note this software requires the Keithley 2612B SMU (see note 1).
-Comprised of a main multiplexor board, an interchangeable and customisable substrate board, and control software, the system allows academics and researchers to conduct a number of measurements including:
+This measurement system is designed to enable OLED and PV testing and characterisation via intuitive Easy JV Sweep software.
+Comprised of a main multiplexor board, an interchangeable substrate board and control software, the system allows academics and researchers to conduct a number of measurements including: